 - Add the lemon juice and spinach leaves.
 Using tongs, move the spinach around, gently tossing it with the other ingredients in the pan.
 In less than 5 minutes, the spinach should be wilted.
-Add the cheese, and toss.
+Add the cooked quinoa and cheese, and toss.

 - When the delicata squash is tender, spoon the filling into each scooped out cavity.
-If the filling has cooled, slide the filled squash back into the oven for a few minutes to reheat.
+If the filling cools too much, slide the filled squash back into the oven for a few minutes to reheat.

 - Serve with a sprinkle of chopped parsley and roasted pumpkin seeds.
 The squash can be served whole or sliced into 3" wide crescents.